hjhart/cave-b-hookup/README.md

 ## Internet / WiFi

-So you will have access to Fiber, we'll need to rent / purchase a modem to pick up that fiber connection.
-Likely CenturyLink will be providing the fiber.
+So you will have access to Fiber, you'll get a modem from CenturyLink or whatever provider is over there.

 Best Wireless Router: [Netgear AC2300](https://amzn.to/2sYaPI4)